petterjuan/Valentina-Montero/README.md

 - `npm run build`: Creates a production-ready build of the application.
 - `npm run start`: Starts the production server.
 - `npm run lint`: Lints the codebase for potential errors.
-- `npm run seed`: Populates the database with initial data.
+- `npm run seed`: Populates the database with initial testimonial data.

 ---